ByteOtter/journey/content/about.md

 Hi, welcome to my little headspace!

-In case you do not know me that well, I am Tiara - or Tia -, a 26 year old software developer apprentice who loves Open-Source Software and learning about tech.
+In case you do not know me that well, I am Tiara - or Tia -, a 26 year old software engineer who loves Open-Source Software and learning about tech.

-In this place I will update you, irregularly, on my life, ongoing projects, events I attended and my apprenticeship, or whatever else comes to mind.
+In this place I will update you, irregularly, on my life, ongoing projects, events I attended or whatever else comes to mind.

 Hope my rambling is fun to read!